surya-mohapatra/sql-excel-project/README.md

 - The stations that had the longest average ride times were Jackson Square, Lincoln Park and Riverview Park.
 - Further analysis could be done to determine if average ride times of customers can be correlated to stations that have longer average ride times.
 # BUSINESS INSIGHT
--Since customers have significantly longer average ride times when compared to subscribers stations with longer ride times could feature more bikes geared towards customers.
+- Since customers have significantly longer average ride times when compared to subscribers stations with longer ride times could feature more bikes geared towards customers.

-# SQL Code Table Union
-- Table of all data from 2016 to 2019 of citibike ridership data were joined using unions since they all had identical columns

-WITH t1_cte AS
-(SELECT * FROM citibike_2016
-UNION
-SELECT * FROM citibike_2017
-UNION
-SELECT * FROM citibike_2018
-UNION
-SELECT * FROM citibike_2019)

-# SQL Code Example Query
-- Count of rentals grouped by station and time of day was queried using this code containing a cte, join, sub query and case features from sql.

-WITH t1_cte AS (SELECT name, docks,start_time,
-CASE
-WHEN DATE_PART('hour',start_time)>=12 AND DATE_PART('hour',start_time)<18  THEN 'Afternoon'
-WHEN DATE_PART('hour',start_time)>=6 AND DATE_PART('hour',start_time)<12  THEN 'Morning'
-WHEN DATE_PART('hour',start_time)>=0 AND DATE_PART('hour',start_time)<6 THEN 'Night'
-ELSE 'EVENING'
-END AS time_of_day
-FROM
-(SELECT * FROM citibike_2016 UNION
- SELECT * FROM citibike_2017 UNION
- SELECT * FROM citibike_2018 UNION
- SELECT * FROM citibike_2019 ) as temp
-JOIN citibike_stations cbs
-ON cbs.id=temp.start_station_id)
-SELECT name,time_of_day, COUNT(*) as count_rental
-FROM t1_cte
-GROUP BY 1,2
-ORDER BY 3 DESC

 # SUMMARY
 - CITIBIKE should focus on providing more bikes year by year as number of bike rentals are steadily increasing.